 - Bring the form window to the front.
-Tip: you also can press F 12, which switches
+Tip: you also can press function key F12, which toggles

-between the "unit" in the editor and the "form".
+between the code in the editor and the "form".

 Probably you will see a raster on the form, facilitating the alignment of the components.

-For reasons of clarity I omitted this raster in the pictures.
+For reasons of clarity I omitted this raster in the pictures that I show here.
 On my PC, I switched off the

 form-raster: about everything can be personalized in Delphi.
 But don't change too much if you only